Support Groups and Other Resources

 Importance of Joining a Support Group

 If you've been diagnosed with an eye condition, have a family member who has, or have become a caregiver, joining a support group may be the most important thing you'll ever do.
-Whether online or in your local community, such groups offer the opportunity to talk to others, share common concerns, frustrations, and stories, and find solutions to your vision-related difficulties.
-To locate a support group in your area, contact your state or local vision rehabilitation agency for support group information.
-Some national organizations, such as The American Council of the Blind or The National Federation of the Blind may also be able to link you to local or online support groups, or your eye doctor may also be helpful.
+Whether online or in your local community, such groups offer the opportunity to talk to others, share common concerns, frustrations,l and stories, and find solutions to your vision-related difficulties.
+For more information on support groups, you may want to read Support Groups and the Adjustment Process.

-VisionAware periodically features support groups to bring to you a sample of the rich resources that are available to you locally.
-VisionAware offers an "ask any question about support groups" topic on the VisionAware message boards.
+VisionAware also offers an "ask any question about support groups" topic on the VisionAware message boards.
 So if you cannot find a support group in your area or you would like more information about what to expect, or even how to find a group, be sure to post a question.
 You will need to sign up for VisionAware before you can participate in the message boards.

 Support Group Resources

-- The VisionAware Directory of Services allows you to find local support groups as well as organizations that offer counseling and adjustment services, low vision services, mobility training, and vocational rehabilitation.
+- The AFB Directory of Services allows you to find local counseling and adjustment services, low vision services, mobility training, and vocational rehabilitation.